API version: 2022-10-20

 header again.

-: The MHS server's current time in UTC timezone
+: The MHS server's current date and time ("datetime") in UTC timezone

 in ISO 8601 format: YYYY-MM-DDThh:mm:ssZ, e.g. 2022-10-18T21:02:58Z.